Pulover/PuloversMacroCreator/Documentation/Settings.md

 **Standard Library File**: Sets an AutoHotkey script file to be loaded automatically in the *Functions* window.

-**Set As Default Hotkeys**: If checked the current Hotkeys will be loaded on each run of the program and when 'Default Settings' are loaded.

 ## Screenshots

 **Draw Button**: Selects the Draw Button to be used for Screenshots tool and Get Area in Image Search.